 The OECD report identifies the single biggest issue in CfE’s design is its application to the senior phase of Scottish education.
 According to the report, there is a lack of clarity between breadth and depth of learning in this phase.
 The OECD also highlight a misalignment between the curriculum and student assessment.
 This issue leads the OECD report to observe that Scotland has a 21st-century curriculum and a 19th-century system of assessment.

-Join Holyrood for this landmark policy event, where we will strike our own balance of breadth and depth as we analyse the OECD report.
-We will discuss how the Scottish Government and the wider education establishment should respond and what this may mean for the curriculum and the broadly-defined workforce.
+Now available to watch online for free, we struck our own balance of breadth and depth as we analysed the OECD report.
+We discussed how the Scottish Government and the wider education establishment should respond and what this may mean for the curriculum and the broadly-defined workforce.

-The event will also look at the other key aspects of building an inclusive and holistic education system.
+The event also looked at the other key aspects of building an inclusive and holistic education system.
 These include the attainment gap, supporting the mental health of children and young people, and how the education system’s recovery from the pandemic may affect the system as we move forward.